Transition economy: Transition in practice

 Income inequality as measured by the Gini coefficient rose significantly in the transition economies between 1987 and 1988 and the mid-1990s.
 Poverty re-emerged with between 20 and 50 percent of people living below the national poverty line in the transition economies.
 The UN Development Programme calculated that overall poverty in Eastern Europe and the CIS increased from 4 percent of the population in 1988 to 32 percent by 1994, or from 14 million people to 119 million.
 Unemployment and rates of economic inactivity were still high in the late 1990s according to survey data.

-By 2007, the year before the global financial crisis hit, the index for GDP had reached 112 compared to 100 in 1989 for the transition economies.
+By 2007, before the 2008 financial crisis, the index for GDP had reached 112 compared to 100 in 1989 for the transition economies.
 In other words, it took nearly 20 years to restore the level of output that had existed prior to the transition.
 The index of economic output (GDP) in the countries of Central and Eastern Europe was 151 in 2007; for the Balkans/ South-eastern Europe the index was 111, and for the Commonwealth of Independent States and Mongolia it was 102.
 Several CIS countries in the Caucasus and Central Asia as well as Moldova and Ukraine had economies that were substantially smaller than in 1989.

-The global recession of 2008-09 and the Eurozone crisis of 2011-13 destabilized the transition economies, reduced growth rates and increased unemployment.
+The Great Recession and the Euro area crisis destabilized the transition economies, reduced growth rates and increased unemployment.
 The slowdown hit government revenues and widened fiscal deficits but almost all transition economies had experienced a partial recovery and had maintained low and stable inflation since 2012.